tembbo/dot/README.md

 A collection of my personal configuration files.

-> [!WARNING]
+> [!IMPORTANT]
-> Don't blindly use my configurations unless you know what you're doing.
+> Don't blindly copy these unless you know what you're doing.

 ## Install